iquety/console/docs/en/01-how-to-use.md

 }

 /**
-* It is in this method that the command routine should be implemented.
+* It is in this method that the routine routine should be implemented.
 */
 protected function handle(Arguments $arguments): void {